 SME- Small and medium-sized enterprise- has been my engineering working life.
 99% of UK & EU businesses are SMEs.
-They’re a key driver of economic growth and sustainability, but there are so many barriers, being a woman in a man’s world is one of them!
+They were a key driver of economic growth and sustainabiliy in the UK.
+There were barriers, especially being a woman in a man’s world.
+Climate change higher cost in electricity and gas will make it worse.
+Many SME’s may collaps, it’s no diferent in the Balkan countries.

-Removing existing administrative barriers, working in a European environment, getting support as an entrepreneur in crucial phases of my business lifecycle; and still being a woman with flair and skill, requiring help.
-It was tricky, but I enjoyed my time.
+Removing existing administrative barriers, working in a European environment, getting support as an entrepreneur in crucial phases of my business lifecycle, requiring help, it was tricky, but I enjoyed my time.

 Internationalisation, good opportunities, language knowledge helps, but one needs guts, vision, and entrepreneurship to see opportunities, find ways to access money – critical!